Syllabus for Math 214 (Multivariable

 the problem; if you cannot solve a problem in 20 or 30 minutes, even with the

-the problem to the instructor of the course as soon as possible.
+the instructor of the course as soon as possible.